 The quality of decision is like the well-timed swoop of a falcon which enables it to strike and destroy its victim.Sun Tzu

 Because the brain is involved in decision making both in terms of rational/cognitive centres as well as emotional areas of the brain, there are many biases that can pollute good decision making.
 Here are some common biases I notice in my client’s reflections on actions/decisions they have taken:

-- group think or other form of peer pressure to confirm opinions held by a group often family or close friends
+- Groupthink or other forms of peer pressure to conform to opinions held by a group.
+This can often be their family or close colleagues and friends.

-- spotting and working with behavioural patterns and biases that crop up into client’s life often.
+- Spotting and working with behavioural patterns and biases that crop up into the client’s life often.

 As life is a result of many choices that can seem minor and inconsequential at the time and yet add up to years of poor decision making, awareness about how one make choices, what guides decision making process, what is the process one fallows are good questions to explore in coaching.

-As I work on my next book, I am reading many fascinating papers in psychology and neuroscience about how we make decisions and I look forward to sharing what I learn with you via my reflections and insights combining evidence based studies with my experience of coaching practice.
+As I work on my next book, I am reading many fascinating papers in psychology and neuroscience about how we make decisions as well as observing this process in my coaching practice, and my own life too.
+I look forward to sharing what I learn with you via my reflections and insights combining evidence-based studies with my experience.